albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 }
 ```

-We can use the same approach for all the other usages.
+We can use a similar approach for all the other usages.

 ---